afberg/look-book/README.md

 6. Any Types

     Currently I'm using `any` types for many events and in some other places.
 This should preferably be changed to proper types, I just have not had the time yet to do so.

+7. Build scripts

+    Obviously, if there is intention to launch this to the public some extra build scripts need to be created.
+Ideally, we would prerender the search-component into an index.html-file (using `skate.js` or similar), put the global css in an internal stylesheet and load the the minified and tree-shaken js-bundle asynchronously.

 ## Implementation